 Where possible, try to relate your answers to the role that you're interviewing for.
 While your responses to the interview questions are pre-prepared try to avoid sounding like you're reading from a script.

 Don't attempt to wing it by thinking on your feet, as the quality of your answers will suffer.
-Also, avoid embellishing the truth at all costs - any lies or invented examples can be easily checked.

 The key to providing successful answers to competency questions is preparation, and the good news is that this is relatively easy to do.